Recognising and responding to SEND

-If your child has been identified as having SEN, their school or college must use their best endeavours to put appropriate support in place, this means doing everything they can to meet children and young people’s SEN. This is known as SEN Support which has replaced School Action and School Action Plus.
+If your child is identified as having SEND, their school or college must use their best endeavours to put appropriate support in place, this means doing everything they can to meet children and young people’s SEND.
+This is known as SEN Support.

 Introductory guidance for Governors, Head Teachers, SENCos, Class Teachers, Teaching Assistants, Parents and Carers.